YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBNONUMSUBS, kkkk key contains a numeric form of subscript in a global defined to collate all subscripts as strings

-Run Time/MUPIP Error: The record has a numeric subscript but the collation setting for the global or region indicates all subscripts are filed as strings.
-The leading context (XXXX) identifies the block and offest of the problematic record.
+Run Time/MUPIP Error: The record has a numeric subscript but the collation setting for the global or region indicates that all subscripts are filed as strings.
+The leading context (XXXX) identifies the block and offset of the problematic record.
 This can arise if an operator uses DSE to force a change to a collation setting or to modify a key when the global already has content.

-Action: If you can determine the cause of, and reason for, the change and you may choose to reverse it.
-If you need to change the collation, the appropriate procedure is to EXTRACT the data, KILL the global, or remove and recreate the database file, and them LOAD the extracted data.
+Action: If you can determine the cause of, and reason for, the change, you may choose to reverse it.
+If you need to change the collation, the appropriate procedure is to EXTRACT the data, KILL the global, or remove and recreate the database file, and then LOAD the extracted data.

 -----------------
 DBNOREGION